 The Juvenile Detention Center is a division of the Court Services Department, governed by the Board of Judges, under the direction of President Judge Chad F. Kenney.
 The facility is licensed and regulated by the Pennsylvania Department of Public Welfare.
-Located on Route 352 in Lima, the Detention Center provides a secure setting protecting the community from young people, ages 10 through 18, whose behavior has endangered and/or appears likely to endanger the citizens an/or their property within the community.
+Located on Route 352 in Lima, the Detention Center provides a secure setting while protecting the community from young people, ages 10 through 18, whose behavior has endangered and/or appears likely to endanger the citizens and/or their property.

-The Detention Center provides secure custody, guaranteeing the court that youths will be available for court appearances when they have failed in the past and/or there is a lack of parental supervision or responsibility for the youth's appearance.
+The Detention Center provides secure custody, guaranteeing that youths will be available for court appearances when they have failed to do so in the past and/or there is a lack of parental supervision or responsibility for the youth's appearance.
 It further ensures that youths will be available for psychological, psychiatric and/or educational diagnostic testing.

-Revenue for the facility in 2013-2014 was obtained through State Revenues equal to 50% of the cost of operation and 50% from County Budget.
-Other sources of reimbursement include funding through Department of Education and the National School Lunch Program.
+Revenue for the facility was obtained through state revenues equal to 50% of the cost of operation and 50% from the county budget.
+Other sources of reimbursement include funding through the Department of Education and the National School Lunch Program.

-After the Federal (TANF) reimbursement was cut in 2006 and 2007.
-State and County funding streams now fund the cost of three full-time Clinical Case Managers, a psychiatrist, and psychologist who assists the Court and Probation Department with evaluations of children identified with emotional disorders.
+After the Federal (TANF) reimbursement was cut in 2006 and 2007, state and county funding streams now provide the cost for three full-time clinical case managers, a psychiatrist and psychologist who assist the court and probation department with evaluations of children identified with emotional disorders.

-Through the efforts of the Common Pleas Court Judges and County Court Services/Probation, the number of admission have decreased by 20% percent from 2012 while the average length of stay of residents has been reduced from 21 days to 16 days in 2014.
-This represents a considerable reduction in cost due to staffing mandates..
+Through the efforts of the common pleas court judges and county court services/probation, the number of admissions has decreased by 28 percent from 2012, while the average length of stay of residents has been reduced from 21 days to 16 days in 2015.
+This represents a considerable reduction in cost due to staffing mandates.

-Additional, please be advised that students released from detention may still be eligible for free summer time meals under the Summer Food Program.
+Additionally, please be advised that students released from detention may still be eligible for free summertime meals under the Summer Food Program.
 Visit www.whyhunger.org to find a location.